Tasty stone age animals you just can’t buy at the shops anymore

 Cave Bear

-Bigger than a grizzly in terms of size and strength, the cave bear is one of the most dangerous animals to fight head on during the stone age.
-Often standing over 10 feet tall when on their back legs and strong enough to slap a persons spine in half, the cave bear is thought to have died out due to over hunting combined with dwindling populations from climate change.
-Fortunately the people living in those times found the cave bear ate mostly plants and didn’t actively seek meat, so perhaps the over hunting was mostly due to fear or status symbols.
+Very low down on the tasty stone age animals list due to the danger involved.
+More powerful than a grizzly in terms of size and strength, the cave bear is one of the most dangerous animals to fight head-on during the Stone Age.
+Often standing over 10 feet tall when on their back legs and strong enough to slap a person’s spine in half, the cave bear is thought to have died out due to overhunting combined with dwindling populations from climate change.
+Fortunately, the people living in those times found that cave bears ate mostly plants and didn’t actively seek meat, so perhaps the overhunting was mostly due to fear or status symbols.

-Various other animals that existed in the stone age are still around today, thought the country of origin has change with many of them.
+Various other animals that existed in the Stone Age are still around today, though the country of origin has changed with many of them.
 Here’s a short list of some of the animals that have survived from the stone age: